avigewirtz/avigewirtz.github.io-/make/how-make-processes-a-makefile.md

 #### Core Algorithm

 Bringing a file up-to-date is defined recursively as follows.
 First, bring its dependencies up-to-date.
 If the file is now older than any of its dependencies, or if it does not exist, execute its corresponding command(s).
-The key point to recognize is that `make` cannot determine how to proceed with a file until it has processed all its dependencies.
 Because dependencies can themselves be targets with their own dependencies, this process is inherently recursive.

-This recursive update process can be performed via the following algorithm:&#x20;
+The key point to recognize is that `make` cannot determine how to proceed with a file until it has processed all its dependencies.
+Any traversal in which each file's dependencies is processed before the file itself is a valid traverssl.
+If you've taken COS226, one such traversal might immediately come time mind: depth-first search (DFS).
+Here is the update process can be performed via the following algorithm:&#x20;

 ```c
 make(file)